 While Less Annoying CRM does not have a direct integration with any VOIP systems, we do support several different click-to-call protocols.
 Depending on whether your VOIP dialer's softphone supports any of these protocols, you may be able to turn phone numbers into a clickable link that your dialer can interpret.
 This system works for a number of notable systems, including Skype and RingCentral's softphone.
 Skype uses the protocols listed below (see "A note on Skype"), and RingCentral uses the "CALLTO" protocol.
 Click here to view a list of all the known dialers and VOIP phones that work with our click-to-call feature.

-You can choose which protocol to use from the "Click-to-call" section of the Personal Preferences settings page:
+You can choose which protocol to use from the "Click-to-call" section of the Integrations page:

 A variety of other dialers on the market offer their own solution for click-to-dial in the form of a browser extension.
 These browser extensions don't use the CRM's setting at all (you'd want to disable it in the CRM), but rather install directly into your browser and scan webpages -- including LACRM -- for formatted phone numbers.
 The behavior differs a bit from one extension to another, but often the extension will insert a clickable icon or link on or around the phone number, which you can then click to launch their dialer.
 A few dialers that offer (or claim to offer) an extension include: